Wutname1/BetterBags-Openable/README.md

 | Lockboxes         | "Locked"                                                                | Items that are locked.             |
 | Toys              | "Use: Adds this toy to your Toy Box."                                   | Items classified as toys.          |
 | Generic Use Items | "Use:"                                                                  | Items with a generic "Use" effect. |

-## Debugging

-The addon includes logging functionality to help with debugging.
-Logs can be viewed in-game to understand the filtering process.

-## License

-This addon is licensed under the MIT License.
-Feel free to contribute to the development and report any issues or suggestions.

-Enjoy a more organized bag with BetterBags Openable!